-Sixty-nine years ago, an all-Christian bomber crew dropped “Fat Man,” a plutonium bomb, on Nagasaki, Japan, instantly annihilating tens of thousands of innocent civilians, a disproportionate number of them Japanese Christians, and wounding uncountable numbers of others.
+Seventy-five years ago today, an all-Christian bomber crew dropped “Fat Man,” a plutonium bomb, on Nagasaki, Japan, instantly annihilating tens of thousands of innocent civilians, a disproportionate number of them Japanese Christians, and wounding uncountable numbers of others.

 For targeting purposes, the bombing crew used St. Mary’s Urakami Cathedral, the largest Christian church in East Asia.
 At 11:02 a.m., on Aug.
 9, 1945, when the bomb was dropped over the cathedral, Nagasaki was the most Christian city in Japan.